 - Use guide rings on your fondant rollers to help get an even thickness when rolling out your fondant

-You can find even more fondant tips in this video:
+You can find even more fondant tips in the above video.

 What are a few of your go-to fondant tips?
 Let us know in the comments below and don’t forget to share your favorite fondant cakes on Instagram and tag us @wiltoncakes so we can check them out!